 Originally from Tehran, I earned my Bachelor's degree in Architectural Engineering while working as a junior architect and launching my own clothing brand, Klee.
 That experience taught me how to balance precision and vision, skills I now bring into every design process.
 Since moving to Los Angeles, I’ve built a life around learning, growing, and contributing meaningfully to architecture projects that are both grounded and imaginative.

 Beyond architecture, I’m an active person who finds clarity in movement.
 I play tennis, recently picked up golf, and unwind through long drives around the city.
-I meditate and practice yoga most mornings, and I enjoy writing, painting, playing piano, and watching classic and historical films, anything with strong visuals and good storytelling.
-I follow luxury architecture and design closely, always drawing inspiration from beautiful places and lifestyles around the world.
+I enjoy writing, painting, playing piano, and watching classic and historical films.
+I follow Sustainable and Green architecture and design closely, always drawing inspiration from beautiful places and lifestyles around the world.
+I am also preparing to begin studying for the ARE licensure exams and am interested in pursuing LEED and WELL AP certifications in the near future.